History of Silesia: German area

 Post-war, part of the historical region of Lusatia that for over a century formed the most westward part of the Prussian Province of Lower Silesia remained in Germany.
 Some inhabitants consider themselves Silesian and cultivate Silesian customs.
 They retain the right to use the Lower Silesian flag and coat of arms as guaranteed by the Saxon Constitution of 1992.
 The Evangelical Church of Silesian Upper Lusatia meanwhile merged with churches in Berlin and Brandenburg to form the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia.

 Czech area

 Before the war Czech Silesia was settled by large German and Polish-speaking populations.
 Following the Second World War, Czech Silesia (including Hlučínsko) returned to Czechoslovakia and the ethnic Germans were expelled.
-The Polish minority however still exists, especially in the Zaolzie region, where it amounts to 40,000 people.
+The Polish minority however still exists, especially in the Trans-Olza region, where it amounts to 40,000 people.